riccardomerlin/codelyzr/README.md

 */obj/*
 ```

-In order to normalise data to detemine the top 10 hotspots,
+In order to normalize data to determine the top 10 hotspots,
-non relevant files must be exluded.
+non relevant files must be excluded.
 To do so, create the file `hotspots/.fileExclusions`.
 This
 uses regular expressions and you can add one regex per line.